Support our Work

 - Make an Arizona Tax Credit Donation.
 TLC is a Qualifying Charitable Organization and is eligible to receive tax credit donations through this mechanism (formerly called the Working Poor Tax Credit).
 Find more information and FAQs here.

 - Become a Monthly Sustaining Donor.
-Complete and submit THIS FORM to our Executive Director, Ari Wilder.
+Complete and submit THIS FORM to our Executive Director, Dianna Sanchez.
 Please call 928-556-0313 if you have questions or need more information.

 - Add “Literacy Volunteers of Coconino County” to your Amazon account via the Amazon Smile program, and we will automatically receive 0.5% of your purchases.